 Umbrella policies on your auto insurance coverage can cover you, your spouse and family members living in your household with additional uninsured motorists and underinsurance for accidents which occur anywhere in the world.
 Excess policies also pay legal defense fees.

 Considering the extra security and extra protection that umbrella liability policies provide, the cost of this insurance is reasonable.
 Umbrella liability coverage is affordable and can be easily coordinated with your existing insurance policies.
 Umbrella coverage gets its name from the fact that it acts as an umbrella, on top of your auto and homeowner’s liability policies to provide extra protection.

 Some examples of when umbrella coverage may come into play are:

-- A bad auto accident where you are at fault and your auto insurance is not sufficient to pay damages
+- A bad auto accident where you are at fault and your knowledge on Nevada auto insurance law is not sufficient to pay damages

 - Bad accidents that occur on your property.
 A tree on your property crashes down on your neighbor’s home